ryanpf/linux_rocksmith/guides/setup/arch-native.md

 * [Proton 9 or higher](/guides/start-script/proton-9.md) (newer versions)
 * [Proton 8 or lower](/guides/start-script/proton-8.md) (slightly easier)

-We can start the game via this script now: `PIPEWIRE_LATENCY="256/48000" path/to/rocksmith-launcher.sh`
+We can start the game via this script now: `path/to/rocksmith-launcher.sh`

 If you want the Steam overlay to work, you need to launch the script via Steam, see the next step.

 ### Making it nice via Steam entry (optional, but recommended)

-With recent Proton versions can't start Rocksmith directly from the Steam Library.
+With Proton's runtime, we can't start Rocksmith directly from the Steam Library just like that (other than LD_PRELOAD).
 But we can use the Steam Library to start the script that starts the game in a way that Steam recognizes.

 <details><summary>Fitting meme format</summary>